diggy-19/standard-library-in-x/cpp/containers/maps.md

 <h2  > Introduction:</h2>

-A map is a datastructure to store a key value pair.
+A map is a datastructure to store a key value pair, wherein the value is mapped to the "unique" key.

 <h2 > Import:</h2>